JasonChan1129/restaurants-collections/README.md

 -  by clicking the restaurant, users are able to check for more details of it

--  users can search for restaurants based on their names and categories
+-  users can search for restaurants based on names and categories

+-  users can create a new restaurants data

+-  users can edit the details of a restaurant

+-  users can delete a restaurants data

+-  by leveraging the Google Places API, restaurant's details can be autofilled when users want to create a new restaurant data

 ## Development tools

+-  Bootstrap @ 4.3.1
--  Node.js @ 16.14.2
+-  dotenv @ 16.0.0
 -  Express @ 4.17.3
 -  Express-handlebars @ 3.0.0
--  Bootstrap @ 4.3.1
 -  Font-awesome @ 5.8.1
+-  @googlemaps/google-maps-services-js @ 3.3.12
+-  mongoose @ 5.9.7
+-  Node.js @ 16.14.2